jambonz/jambonz-docs/docs/jambonz.md

 If multiple endpoints are specified in the `target` array, all targets are outdialed at the same time (e.g., "simring", or "blast outdial" as some folks call it) and the call will be connected to the first endpoint that answers the call and, optionally, completes a call screening application as specified in the `url` property.

-There are four types of endpoints:
+There are several types of endpoints:

 * a telephone phone number,
-* a sip endpoint, identified by a sip uri, or
+* a sip endpoint, identified by a sip uri (and possibly authentication parameters),
+* a conference,
 * a webrtc or sip client that has registered directly with your application,
+* Microsoft Teams user, or
 * a [parking slot](#park)

 You can use the following attributes in the `dial` command: